-BFF - to converted downyencod to 8-bit color.
+to converted down, encod to a bit color.
 Profile configuration For Audio - AAC, OPUS, Raw Audio.
 Name Enter a unique name for the profile.
 Bitrate Specify the bitrate for the profile.
 Sampling Rate You can convert the audio sampling rate from 44.1kHz to 48kHz and vice versa.
 Select one of the following options: Copy from source - if you do not wish to make any changes.
-44.1kHz - to convert a 48kHz audio stream to 44.1kHz. • 48kHz - to convert a 44.1kHz audio stream to 48kHz.
-AAC-LC (default) - AAC Low Complexity.
-The simplest and most widely used
+44.1kHz - to convert a 48kHz audio stream to 44.1kHz.
+48kHz - to convert a 44.1kHz audio stream to 48kHz.

+• AAC-LC (default) - AAC Low Complexity.
+The simplest and most widely used and supported profile.

-- Encoding Profile (for AAC) - HE-AACv1 AAC High Efficiency 1.
+Encoding Profile (for AAC)

+- HE-AACv1 AAC High Efficiency 1.
 This profile uses spectral band replication (SBR) to enhance the compression efficiency in the frequency domain. - HE-AACv2 AAC High Efficiency 2. couples SBR with Parametric Stereo (PS) to enhance the compression efficiency of stereo signals.
 It is a standardized and improved version of the eAAC+ codec.